NEC Code for Smoke Detector Installation and Interconnection

 Answering Your Core Questions on NEC Smoke Detector Code

 The nec code for smoke detectors primarily governs the power source, wiring methods, and circuit protection for these life-safety devices.
 While the National Fire Protection Association (NFPA) standard, NFPA 72, dictates placement and testing, the National Electrical Code (NEC) provides the rules for the electrical installation.
 As specified in building codes (like the IRC) and NFPA 72, key smoke alarm power source requirements mandate that alarms in new construction be powered by a 120V AC source with a battery backup.
 These interconnected smoke alarms must all sound simultaneously when one is triggered.
-The NEC also clarifies rules for AFCI protection for smoke detectors, typically requiring them to be on an AFCI-protected circuit but with specific exceptions to prevent accidental deactivation.
+The NEC also clarifies rules for AFCI protection for smoke detectors: NEC requires AFCI protection for many dwelling-unit branch circuits (NEC 210.12), but it also recognizes that fire-alarm circuits addressed under NEC Article 760 may be treated differently.
+Local enforcement and the Authority Having Jurisdiction (AHJ) determine whether an exception applies.
 A firm grasp of both the nec smoke detector code and NFPA 72 requirements is essential for any compliant hardwired smoke alarm installation, ensuring the system is both safe and reliable.

 The Intersection of NEC and NFPA 72 for Life Safety Systems